 Treatment for contact conjunctivitis

 Treatment is to avoid whatever caused the reaction.
 When caused by a cosmetic, you should let symptoms go completely before trying an alternative product.
-Mascara should be changed for a fresh bottle every three months anyway, on hygiene grounds.
+Mascara should be changed for a fresh bottle every three months in any case, on hygiene grounds.
 However, it may be necessary to change brand or type of eye make-up.
-Make-up which drops tiny fibres, such as lash-lengthening mascaras, are a common cause.
+Make-up which drops tiny fibres into the eyes, such as lash-lengthening mascaras, is a common cause.
+Lash-building and lash-thickening mascaras are often the culprits.

 Some cases are caused by an allergy to a particular eye drop used for another eye disease.
-Glaucoma drops can commonly cause this, as can the drops sold by pharmacists for lengthening eyelashes.
+Glaucoma drops can commonly have this effect, as can the drops sold by pharmacists for lengthening eyelashes (these are actually a type of glaucoma medication).
 In the first situation you may need a specialist's advice as to what alternative eye drops may be suitable for the condition.
-In the second you may have to forget about lengthening eyelashes.
+In the second you may have to forget about lengthening eyelashes, or consider eyelash extensions (which need to be renewed every three to four weeks).

 The general measures described earlier may help to soothe the eye until symptoms resolve.
 Antihistamine eye drops or mast cell stabiliser eye drops (described above) do not work in this type of conjunctivitis.